sulaqo/ng-starter/README.md

 The parameter following the `--name` flag is the name of the component to be created.
 Ensure that it is unique or it will overwrite the preexisting identically-named component.

-The component will be created, by default, inside `client/app/components`.
-To change this, apply the `--parent` flag, followed by a path relative to `client/app/components/`.
+The component will be created, by default, inside `src/app/components`.
+To change this, apply the `--parent` flag, followed by a path relative to `src/app/components/`.

-For example, running `gulp component --name signup --parent auth` will create a `signup` component at `client/app/components/auth/signup`.
+For example, running `gulp component --name signup --parent auth` will create a `signup` component at `src/app/components/auth/signup`.

 Running `gulp component --name footer --parent ../common` creates a `footer` component at `client/app/common/footer`.

-Because the argument to `--name` applies to the folder name **and** the actual component name, make sure to camelcase the component names.
+Because the argument to `--name` applies to the the actual component name, make sure to camelcase the component names.

+**IMPORTANT:**
+Although components are camelcase, since unix systems are case sensitive for paths whereas windows systems are not we will stick with one convention:
+ * all paths are lower kebab case
+   * i.e. componentName -> component-name
+   * someReallyLongComponentName -> some-really-long-component-name

 ___